 These devices mimic cell phone towers.
 They can not only uniquely identify and track individual cell phones, but can intercept phone calls, SMS messages and unencrypted internet content.

 Using an end-to-end encrypted messaging app such as Signal will prevent such interception.
 However, if you don’t want to be uniquely identified by your phone and tracked, the only real solution is to leave your phone at home.
-Or possibly to buy one of these.

 Secure Your Cloud Storage